Manchester Exchange railway station

-Manchester Exchange was a railway station in Salford, England, immediately north of Manchester city centre, which served the city between 1884 and 1969.
+Manchester Exchange was a railway station immediately north of Manchester city centre, in Greater Manchester, England, which served it between 1884 and 1969.
 The main approach road ran from the end of Deansgate, near Manchester Cathedral, passing over the River Irwell, the Manchester-Salford boundary and Chapel Street; a second approach road led up from Blackfriars Road.
-Most of the station was in Salford, with only the 1929 extension to platform 3 east of the Irwell in Manchester.
+Most of the station lay in Salford, with only the 1929 extension to platform 3 east of the Irwell in Manchester.

 Construction and opening

 The station was built by the London and North Western Railway (LNWR) and opened on 30 June 1884.
 The station had five platforms: 1 and 2 were bays and 3, 4 and 5 were through.
-Platforms 4 and 5 were reached by a footbridge from near the station entrance.
-The opening of Exchange allowed the LNWR to vacate Manchester Victoria station to the east, which it (and its predecessors, including the Liverpool and Manchester Railway) had shared with the Lancashire and Yorkshire Railway (and its predecessors) since 4 May 1844.
+Platforms 4 and 5 were reached by a footbridge from near to the station entrance.
+The opening of Exchange station allowed the LNWR to vacate Manchester Victoria station to the east, which it (and its predecessors, including the Liverpool and Manchester Railway) had shared with the Lancashire and Yorkshire Railway and its predecessors since 4 May 1844.